peppe-99/PenetrationTesting-HarryPotterNagini/README.md

 <p align="center">
     <img src="./images/vulnerability_mapping/gobuster.png" width="720">
 </p>

-From the output of the previous command we can see that we have access to the index.html page, the notes.txt file, and the presence of the /joomla directory.
+From the output of the previous command we can see that we have access to the ```index.html``` page, the ```notes.txt``` file, and the presence of the ```/joomla``` directory.

-The index.html page contains no useful information.
+The ```index.html``` page contains no useful information.
 In fact, its content is the following:

 <p align="center">
     <img src="./images/vulnerability_mapping/index.png" width="720">
 </p>

-Instead, the content of the notes.txt file is the following:
+Instead, the content of the ```notes.txt``` file is the following:

 <p align="center">
     <img src="./images/vulnerability_mapping/note.png" width="720">
 </p>

 It appears that the web server uses the HTTP3 protocol, which is currently not supported by Firefox.
-The following guide <https://github.com/cloudflare/quiche> was followed to install ***quiche***, which is an implementation of the QUIC and HTTP3 transport protocol.
+The following guide <https://github.com/cloudflare/quiche> was followed to install **quiche**, which is an implementation of the QUIC and HTTP3 transport protocol.
 In this way, the web server can be contacted using the HTTP3 protocol.
-In fact, once quiche is installed, the web server is clomifox856@mahmul.comontacted using the HTTP3 protocol with the command:
+In fact, once quiche is installed, the web server is contacted using the HTTP3 protocol with the command:

     /quiche/target/debug/examples/http3-client https:10.0.2.4